-To learn more, watch this 15-minute video tutorial on how to use the voters' guide feature of the Delaware VOTE411.
-Short version... start by entering your address in the form at the left side of the VOTE411 home page and then click the big green "Get personalized information on candidates and issues" button.
+To use the voters' guide feature of the Delaware VOTE411, start by entering your address in the form provided on the VOTE411 home page, click "Submit", and then click "Explore Now" under "Find what's on your ballot".

 Candidate forums by the League or other community organizations are a valuable service, providing one of the only opportunities voters have to listen to candidates offer more than just a brief sound bite.
 Forums provide an opportunity to hear what candidates are saying and to form your own opinions of the candidates based on your own observations.

 When choosing a forum to attend or watch online, the League recommends selecting one that is non-partisan, inviting all declared candidates to participate, and covers a broad range of topics rather than a narrowly focused set of issues.

 LWVNCC sponsors and moderates forums at the local level, such as town council or city mayor races, and LWVDE sponsors forums for statewide candidates.
 Under League rules, all filed candidates for a particular office must be invited to participate, and there must be more than one candidate present for the debate or forum proceed.
 If only one candidate accepts our invitation, we can hold a "Meet and Greet" but not a forum with a full seated audience.